 Click to enlarge and view gallery »

-Come to Nike Junior Golf Camps at University of Minnesota for a week of top-notch golf instruction and fun in 2013.
+Come to Nike Junior Golf Camps at University of Minnesota for a week of top-notch golf instruction and fun.
 Join Head Coaches, John Carlson and Michele Redman, and their experienced collegiate staff for an unforgettable summer golf camp experience in Minneapolis!

-Nike Golf Camp at University of Minnesota offers a residential program as well as a day camp option from 8:00am - 5:00pm.
-The overnight camp includes golf instruction, course play, meals, housing and evening activities.
-The day camp includes three hours of range instruction in the morning followed by lunch and 9-18 holes of golf in the afternoon.
+Nike Golf Camp at University of Minnesota offers a commuter day camp from 8:00am - 5:00pm.
+This program includes three hours of range instruction in the morning followed by lunch and 9-18 holes of golf in the afternoon.

 - Instruction from nationally recognized college coaches and players

 - Daily course play with staff (9-18 holes)

 - Specific teaching programs for all ages and abilities